Music plays a big part in our lives.

 - Is it a certain style of music that is helpful or unhelpful or is it a certain artist or words in a song?

-Once we are aware of how music affects us we can then start to intentionally select it.
+Once we are aware of how music affects us we can then start to intentionally use it to improve our wellbeing.

-Many people say that having their music on shuffle is not the best thing when they are having a tough time, instead being aware of their music choice and selecting songs or playlists that they know can help them cope in a positive way is more helpful.
+Many people say that having their music on shuffle is not the best thing when they are having a tough time.
+Rather, being aware of your music choice, and selecting songs or playlists that you know can help you cope in a positive way, can be more helpful at times.

-By considering the questions listed above can help us work out which music would be on these playlists.
+Considering the questions listed above may help you work out which music would be on which playlists.

-Why not have a go at creating a few playlists for different emotions i.e.
+Why not have a go at creating a few playlists for different emotions?